osisoft/Edge-Data-Store-Docs/content/egress/configure-data-egress.md

 }
 ```

-- Add single new configuration for egress of all data for streams containing a field that begins with "Unique" but data filtered by percent change of 10 for streams whose Id contains "Modbus" or "Opc", to PI, every 1 minute.
+**Add a single new configuration for egress of all data for streams containing a field that begins with `Unique` but with data filtered by percent change of 10 for streams whose Id contains `Modbus` or `Opc` to PI every minute.**

 ```json
 {